 Local community members are already responding favorably to the program.

 “Anything where you can keep a pup cool during these hot months is a great idea.
-I also don’t like it when time-pressed dog owners leash their dog up unattended, so this is a great alternative,” said Jeff of Bushwick Dog Walking Company.
+I also don’t like it when time-pressed dog owners leash their dog up unattended, so this is a great alternative,” said Jeff Smith, who runs Bushwick Dog Walking Company.
 The enclosed space creates a safe haven for dogs to cool off in the heat, while also the casual passerby is protected from an unfamiliar animal.
 These all help dog-owners run their errands with a peace of mind.

 “It’s our City’s job to create an environment where small businesses can thrive, and this pilot program will do just that for pet harbors,” says Council Member Espinal.
 “Pet harbors are a win-win innovation; they’re good for businesses, good for dog-owners, and good for dogs.”